 When all your data is in the system, you can use the reports feature to help you manage your event.
 Go to the “Registrations” menu item.
 The “Manage Columns” button takes you to a screen where you can determine what information you want in your report.

 With the Registrations feature you have the option of exporting the data you want or you can simply print it.
 The “All” checkboxes at the top of the “Manage Columns” screen will let you check or uncheck all of the print or export controls in that column.
 Simply check the boxes next to the fields that you want to include in your report and click save.
 You will then see a report with the information you decided to include.
 You can drag the columns left or right to change the order of the columns.
 You can use the sort arrows at the top of a column to order the information in ascending or descending order.
 Once you have everything like you need it, just print or export your desired information.

 STEP 10: Use the Attendance Feature

-The attendance feature is simply a simple way of checking in your participants.
+The attendance feature is simply a simple way of checking in your participants or volunteers.
 Click the attendance menu item.
-In the attendance screen your participants name will be on the left.
+In the attendance screen your participant or volunteer name will be on the left.
 You can use the sort arrows at the top of the column to arrange the list in ascending or descending order by column.
 You can also use the search feature to find a specific participant.

 To check-in a participant, just click the gray checkbox for the day they are attending.
 The checkbox will turn green to indicate their attendance status for that day.